shencz/JLU-MONASH/Fasttext_visualization/Sentiment_analysis/Data_Distribution/README.md

 Of the data that the fasttext_bigram model predicted incorrectly, 136 were correctly predicted by the CNN model, accounting for 38.4%

-Of the data that the fasttext_bigram model predicted incorrectly, 110 were correctly predicted by the GRU model, accounting for 31.1%
+Of the data that the fasttext_bigram model predicted incorrectly, 110 were correctly predicted by the HAN model, accounting for 31.1%

 The forecast details are in the .txt file.